-(stx) Start of text character () or 2a16.

-(etx) End of text character (carriage return) or Od16.

-(ack) Acknowledge character (^) or 5e16.

-AA Address characters are ASCII characters ranging from 0 through 9 or a through f.
+(stx) (etx) (ack) Start of text character () or 2a 16 .
+End of text character (carriage return) or Od 16 .
+Acknowledge character (^) or 5e 16 .
+AA Address characters are ASCII characters ranging from 0 through 9 or a through f. сс Command characters are ASCII characters from 0 through 9 or a through f.

-However, 00 is the only address that should be used for the TC-36-25 RS-232.

-CC Command characters are ASCII characters from 0 through 9 or a through f.

 DDDDDDDD This is the ASCII representation of the hexadecimal return or send value.
-Negative numbers are represented by the hex 2's complement of the number (32-bit word size):

-$1{10} = 00000001{16}$ $-1{10} = ffffffff{16}$

-SS The 8-bit (modulo 256) hexadecimal checksum of characters sent to/from the controlling computer.
+Negative numbers are represented by the hex 2's complement of the number (32-bit word size): $1{10} = 0000001{16}$ $-1{10} = ffffffff{16}$ SS The 8-bit (modulo 256) hexadecimal checksum of characters sent to/from the controlling computer.
 This is represented as 2 ASCII characters.
+The checksum calculation excludes the characters (stx), SS

+This is represented as 2 ASCII characters.
 The checksum calculation excludes the characters (stx), SS, and (etx).
-The TC-36-25 RS232 sums (in an 8-bit register) the hexadecimal values of the ASCII characters sent to/from the controlling computer.
+The TC-36-25 RS485 sums (in an 8-bit register) the hexadecimal values of the ASCII characters sent to/from the controlling computer.
 Any overflow is truncated, leaving the 8-bit (modulo 256) checksum.
 When the controller is receiving data, this controller calculates the checksum and compares it to the checksum sent by the controlling computer.
-The TC-36-25 RS232 will respond as shown below depending on whether or not the checksums match.
+The TC-36-25 RS485 will respond as shown below depending on whether or not the checksums match.
 When the controlling computer is receiving data the checksum sent by the controller can be used to make sure the data has not been received with an error.
 Remember, when finding the ASCII value for a hexadecimal number (a, b, c, d, e, and f) be sure to reference lower case letters.